 By car take A354 Dorchester to Weymouth road.
 Take the 1st exit at the first roundabout, and 3rd exit at the second roundabout to go over the bridge over the main road.
 At the traffic lights turn left and take the 3rd left onto Lorton Lane.
 Continue to the end of the lane.
 Cycle path access from Dorchester, Weymouth or Upwey Station with cycle racks available at the centre.

 The markers on the map below show the entrance to Lorton Lane from the B3159, and the Lorton Meadows Conservation Centre and car park, as well as the extent of the reserve (red line).

 Access to the meadows is via field, bridle or kissing gates.
 There are regularly walked but unsurfaced tracks through the meadows, including marked nature trails, with visitors also free to make their own way between the fields, however the ground may be rough and even in places and can be muddy underfoot in wet weather.
 In windy weather please avoid the woodlands.

 There are several small ponds scattered across the site and a larger pond by the visitor centre.
 There may be cows with calves on site from spring through to autumn - keep your distance and observe any signs.
 Please take precautions against ticks.
 See our general Visitor Information page for more advice.

 Hay meadow and pasture, hedgerows, woodland, ponds.

-Barn owl, bullfinch, kestrel, song thrush, Cetti's warbler, marbled white and common blue butterfly, emperor dragonfly, fox, slow-worm, early purple orchid, bee orchid, corky-fruited water-dropwort.
+Barn owl, bullfinch, kestrel, song thrush, Cetti's warbler, marbled white, common blue, emperor dragonfly, fox, slow-worm, early purple orchid, bee orchid, corky-fruited water-dropwort.